cederom/iCeDeROM/README.md

 iCeDeROM is supposed to work as standalone application, but it should be also possible to include it as Python module into external application.
 As for now all efforts are put into core functionalities, API clarification and Qt4 GUI.
 In future standalone operations in console and/or scripted invocation should be possible..

 Modular design makes it possible to add new functionalities easily by use of existing software components that provide Python bindings.
 It should be also possible to interact with binaries and libraries that have no Python bindings.
 External modules and applications should be wrapped and adapted to work with iCeDeROM.
 Yet, no stable API is established.
 Below a functional proposition is presented.

+Please note that below examples are just example of the organization.
+I am switching to Python3.6 and PyQt5 now..

 Here is an example Core Module - a set of objects and functions wrapped in a Python Module:
 ```python